 - Yard care stuff.
 Uh, yeah.
 There’s this part of your house called the “outside.”
 A lawnmower, weed whacker, and leaf blower would have really come in handy.

 - Stainless steel cookware.
 I know that your first instinct is to go for the non-stick, but stainless is what will give you a golden brown sear on your food (plus it can go in the dishwasher).
+See the link below for an awesome set I use.

 - KitchenIQ Zester.
-I seriously just got this last week and it’s the best thing ever.
+I seriously just got this last week (see link below) and it’s the best thing ever.
 I use my zester for grating Parmesan cheese, ginger, and garlic as well as zesting citrus.
 I love the KitchenIQ Zester because it has a reservoir to catch the trimmings with measurement lines to tell you how much you have already grated.
 When you slide the reservoir off, the attached squeegee drags alongside the grater to pick up any pieces stuck in the tool.
 It’s a kitchen miracle.

 - Camping gear.
 An air mattress, tent, and outdoor dining kit would be an awesome thing to register for.
 I know that not everybody camps, but just register for items that fit your hobbies.
 Maybe you and your betrothed like to kayak, hike, bowl, or tailgate.
 Get creative!